-Trump Quotes Pat Buchanan in Immigration Tweet
+Trump Quotes Pat Buchanan In Immigration Tweet

-President Trump’s political rise more closely echoed that of Patrick Buchanan’s presidential candidates than is often acknowledged.
+President Trump’s political rise more closely echoed that of Pat Buchanan’s presidential candidates than is often acknowledged.
 Buchanan, the former Nixon and Reagan White House aide who ran for president in 1992, 1996, and 2000, had also built his campaigns around immigration restriction, had also used the slogan “America First,” had opposed NAFTA and other free trade agreements, and had also proposed building a wall along the border with Mexico.

-Buchanan even told The Daily Beast in 2016 that Trump had “stole my playbook” for his own campaign, in a piece written by his longtime McLaughlin Group co-panelist Eleanor Clift.
+Buchanan even told the Daily Beast in 2016 that Trump had “stole my playbook” for his own campaign, in a piece written by his longtime McLaughlin Group co-panelist Eleanor Clift.

 “The people who like the Donald remember America as it was and don’t really like what it’s become,” Buchanan said at the time.